outsinre/test/README.md

 # test

-This repo serves as a test role to play with Git, Github, etc.
+This repo serves as a test role to play with Git, Github, GitHub API, etc.